Reducing antimicrobial use through improved provision of colostrum and use of vaccines in weaning pigs in Colombia

 Outcomes

-The aim of the project is to evaluate the effect of two interventions alone and in combination, i.e. improved uptake of colostrum and vaccines, to enhance the piglets’ immune system, thus reducing the incidence of diarrhoea and the need to use antimicrobials.
+The aim of the project is to evaluate the effect of the multifaceted colostrum and vaccine intervention to enhance the piglet immune system, thus reducing the incidence of diarrhoea and the need to use antimicrobials.
 The expected outcomes are as follows:

-- Increased research capacity within the Colombian context
+• Increased research capacity within the veterinarians and junior researchers in the pig- production context

 “This project will contribute with evidence that can be used to advocate and trigger action to draft policies and legislation addressing the prophylactic, metaphylactic and therapeutic use of antimicrobials in pigs, as well as policies addressing access and use of vaccines.”